Dr. Robert Alvis

 Biography

-Dr. Robert E. Alvis has been at Saint Meinrad Seminary and
+Dr. Robert E. Alvis taught at Saint Meinrad Seminary and School

 His courses include surveys of the ancient, medieval, and modern